 3dMD is excited to be taking part in a fascinating experiment studying facial expressions in collaboration with researchers from Imperial College London as part of the Science Museum’s ongoing Live Science programme from 10 April 2017 – 2 July 2017 in London.
-During the experiment visitors are asked to make a range of facial expressions in front of the latest-generation 3dMDface.t System, which captures facial motion at 10 3D frames per second.
+During the experiment visitors are asked to make a range of facial expressions in front of the latest-generation dynamic-3D/4D 3dMDface.t System, which captures facial motion at 10 3D frames per second.
 When the researcher clicks the button, the 3dMD camera takes a progressive sequence of 3dMD photographs similar in concept to a video camera.
 The big difference with 3dMD is that in every video frame the subject is a 3D image with submillimetre shape precision, not a flat video sequence as shown in the movies.
 By taking part in the Live Science experiment, members of the public will be enabling scientists to gain a scientific understanding of facial movement and help improve current facial recognition technologies leading to benefits across society.
 Are your facial expressions unique?

 10 April 2017 – 2 July 2017